CongJie-Pan/Dream_of_RedChamber_QA_System/beforeDevWork/light-rag-agent/README.md

 4. Note the differences in response time and accuracy

 LightRAG typically provides more contextually relevant answers with less configuration, demonstrating the advantages of its enhanced knowledge graph capabilities and optimized retrieval mechanisms.

+## Reasoning Module Architecture

+The reasoning module enhances query processing through a sophisticated Chain of Thought approach:

+### Core Components

+1. **ReasoningAgent**: Analyzes query complexity and determines if decomposition is needed
+   - Performs query analysis to determine complexity and type
+   - Decomposes complex queries into manageable sub-questions
+   - Tracks dependencies between sub-questions

+2. **DeepSeekModel**: Provides AI reasoning capabilities
+   - Interfaces with DeepSeek API for advanced reasoning
+   - Includes automatic fallback to OpenAI when needed
+   - Provides batch processing for efficient API usage

+3. **ReasoningPipeline**: Coordinates the entire reasoning process
+   - Manages the flow between reasoning and retrieval
+   - Optimizes retrieval strategies for each sub-question
+   - Integrates results into a coherent answer

+4. **Visualization**: Renders the reasoning process for transparency
+   - Generates interactive diagrams of the reasoning process
+   - Provides text, HTML, and markdown visualizations
+   - Supports dependency graph visualization

+### Reasoning Process

+1. **Query Analysis**: The system analyzes the query to determine:
+   - Complexity level (simple, moderate, complex)
+   - Question type (factoid, comparative, exploratory, etc.)
+   - Need for decomposition

+2. **Decomposition**: Complex queries are broken down into:
+   - 3-5 focused sub-questions
+   - Logical dependencies between questions
+   - Sequential processing order

+3. **Retrieval Strategy**: For each sub-question:
+   - Optimal retrieval parameters are determined
+   - Knowledge sources are selected based on question type
+   - Results are cached for efficiency

+4. **Result Integration**: All sub-question results are:
+   - Combined according to dependency structure
+   - Synthesized into a comprehensive answer
+   - Structured for clarity and completeness

+### Benefits

+- **Improved Answer Quality**: Breaking complex questions into parts yields more thorough answers
+- **Transparency**: Users can see exactly how the system arrived at its answer
+- **Efficiency**: Targeted retrieval for each sub-question reduces processing load
+- **Adaptability**: Different retrieval strategies for different types of questions

 ## Documentation Standards